Sergej Barbarez falls to second homeland in home debut – DW – 10/11/2024

 Bright start for Bosnia

-The home side, playing in the ever boisterous but relatively small and long-in-the-tooth Bilelo Polje stadium in Zenica in central Bosnia started brightly and four minutes in, the Dragons came close to drawing first blood, when Ivan Basic's free kick from 25 meters out sailed dangerously close do debutant goalkeeper Alexander Nübel's left post.
+The home side, playing in the ever-boisterous but relatively small and long-in-the-tooth Bilelo Polje stadium in Zenica, started brightly.
+Four minutes in, the Dragons came close to drawing first blood, when Ivan Basic's free kick from 25 meters out sailed dangerously close to debutant goalkeeper Alexander Nübel's left post.

 However, gradually Germany, began to take control.
 Just before the half-hour mark, Florian Wirtz made brilliant run through the Bosnian defence, receiving a longish ball from Robert Andrich with his back to goal before laying it back to Deniz Undav to slot into the low left corner.
 Moments later it looked like Germany might be about to leave Barbarez's side in their dust – but this one was called back for offside.

-But five minutes later Stuttgart's Ermedin Demirovic – one of several of the hosts with strong German connections – gave the Dragons faithful another glimpse of hope.
+Five minutes later, Stuttgart's Ermedin Demirovic – one of several of the hosts with strong German connections – gave the Dragons faithful another glimpse of hope.
 Having been sent through alone on his Stuttgart teammate in the German goal, Demirovic, put off slightly by a rushing back Andrich, hammered it off the bar.

 That hope would be short lived though, with the man of the night, Undav volleying a second home mere seconds later.
 In fact, the Stuttgart man could have made it a hat trick around the hour mark – but on VAR examination this too would be called back for offside.